Laos and Cambodia Discoverer

 Day 13 - Siem Reap

-Travel by private vehicle to Siem Reap (approx. 6.5 hrs travel time plus stops).
+This morning, travel by private vehicle to Siem Reap (approx. 6.5 hrs travel time plus stops).
 Along the way, you will make several stops to see some of rural Cambodia.
-Visit the peaceful temple site of Sambor Prei Kuk, built in the 6th and 7th century.
+Visit the peaceful temple site of Sambor Prei Kuk, built in the 6th and 7th centuries.

 Day 14 - Angkor Complex